This article was last updated on November 2017

 We’ve mentioned that there are consequences for refusing to purchase healthcare.
 Some people object to this tenet of the law because they feel that such consequences are an imposition against personal freedoms.
 However, Obamacare only works if everyone contributes.
 Thus, the individual mandate and employer mandate work to protect uninsured Americans.
 You must obtain what the government calls “minimum essential coverage.”
 If not, you will be charged a fee for every month that you lack this essential coverage.

-Be aware that your coverage begins on the first of the month following enrollment during the middle of the month.
+For people who sign up outside of open enrollment (due to a special circumstance), be aware that your coverage begins on the first of the month following enrollment during the middle of the month.
 In other words, if you sign up for coverage by January 15, your coverage will begin on February 1, provided that you’ve paid your premium.
 If, however, you enroll during the last part of the month, your coverage will not begin until the 1st of the second month.
 For example, if you enroll by January 20, your policy will take effect on March 1.

 Options for Purchasing ACA-Complaint Insurance